mike14747/rmlbb2/docs/schemaValidation.md

                             {
                                 bsonType: 'null'
                             }
-                        ],
-                        description: 'replyId must be a positive integer and is required' },
+                        ]
+                    },
                     subject: {
                         bsonType: 'string',
+                        description: 'subject must be a string from 1 to 50 characters in length and is required',
                         minLength: 1,
-                        maxLength: 50,
+                        maxLength: 50
-                        description: 'subject must be a string from 1 to 50 characters in length and is required' },
+                    },
                     username: {
                         bsonType: 'string',
+                        description: 'username must be a string from 4 to 15 characters in length',
                         minLength: 1,
-                        maxLength: 50,
+                        maxLength: 50
-                        description: 'username must be a string from 4 to 15 characters in length' },
+                    },
                     userId: {
                         bsonType: 'int',
-                        description: 'userId must be a positive integer' },
+                        description: 'userId must be a positive integer',
+                        minimum: 1
+                    },
                     date: {
                         bsonType: 'date',